bobbyrauchenberg/avronaut/README.md

 # Avronaut

-Scala Avro library

-Currently in active development
+Scala Avro library, currently in active development

-Inspired by Avro4S, Avronaut is aiming to offer safety (no exceptions, strongly typed client APIS), whilst being simple to use and fast for encoding and decoding.
+Inspired by Avro4S, Avronaut is aiming to offer
+ - Safety.
+It doesn't throw exceptions, and offers well typed client APIS
+ - Simplicity.
+There are only 2 APIS, Encoder and Decoder
+ - Speed.
+The aim is to make it as fast, or in some cases faster, than Avro4S

 It also offers an error accumulation mode to help debugging issues with encoding and decoding